Skip to content

 Back to Blog

-high severity March 17, 2026 · scope unconfirmed
+high severity March 17, 2026 · 4 min read Unverified claim — what this is

 mattandsteve.com Listed by safepay Ransomware Group

 On March 17, 2026, the Canadian food manufacturer mattandsteve.com appeared on the leak site of the safepay ransomware group.
 Public reporting indicates the company, based in Mississauga, Ontario, and founded in 2000 by Matthew Larochelle and Steve McVicker, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or employment records were stored in the company’s systems could be affected.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or employment records were stored in the company’s systems could be affected.

 Available reporting describes a successful ransomware deployment at mattandsteve.com that resulted in both encryption of systems and exfiltration of internal documents.
 The safepay group published a post on its dark-web leak site on March 17, 2026, listing the Canadian food producer as a victim.
 No specific volume of records or detailed list of exposed data types has been publicly catalogued yet, but ransomware incidents of this nature routinely involve employee records, customer information, supplier contracts, and financial documents.